Rest the hand on a table, palm up, thumb relaxed.

 Ready when you are

 We'll guide you through 5 short steps — about 28 seconds of guided motion.
-Pause or stop anytime — nothing leaves your device.
+Pause or stop anytime — nothing is uploaded.

 Have ready: No special equipment